vspedr/movile-messaging/README.md

 ### sendBulk(numbers, messageText)
 Send the same SMS message to many endpoints at once.
-`numbers`: Array of phone numbers, just like `destination` in the `send` method.
+* `numbers`: Array of phone numbers, just like `destination` in the `send` method.
-`messageText`: The message string to be sent.
+* `messageText`: The message string to be sent.
 If it's too long, it will be split into multiple messages.

 Example:
 ```
 sms.sendBulk(['5519988887777', '5535989890000'], 'Your text here');
 ```

-Expected return:
+Expected response body:
 ```
 {
   "id":"317b925a-79b0-11e5-82d3-9fb06ba220b3",